ameliaritger/MHWsim/README.md

 ## What's in this repository?
 This repository contains the scripts and files related to the development of a Marine Heatwave Simulator (MHWsim) using a Raspberry Pi.

-This repository is maintained by Amelia Ritger (GitHub: [@ameliaritger](https://github.com/ameliaritger)) at the University of California, Santa Barbara in the Hofmann Lab, Department of Ecology, Evolution, & Marine Biology.
+This repository is maintained by Amelia Ritger (GitHub: [@ameliaritger](https://github.com/ameliaritger)) at the University of California, Santa Barbara in the Department of Ecology, Evolution, & Marine Biology.
 Please direct any questions or comments about this repository to [Amelia Ritger](mailto:aritger@ucsb.edu).

 ## How is this repository structured?
 ```